top of page

 Flexibility and Range of Motion:

-• Dynamic Stretching: Implementing dynamic stretches to improve the range of motion, especially in the hip flexors and hamstrings, which can affect pelvic tilt and lumbar spine positioning.
+• Dynamic Stretching: Implementing dynamic stretches to improve the range of motion, especially in the hip flexors and hamstrings, can affect pelvic tilt and lumbar spine positioning.

 • Myofascial Release: Using foam rollers or balls to self-administer myofascial release, mitigating tightness and promoting muscle elasticity.